 Published by Josh Evans

-Josh Evans is the family pastor of the Oakleaf campus of Trinity Baptist Church in Jacksonville, FL.
+Josh Evans is the connections pastor of the Oakleaf campus of Trinity Baptist Church in Jacksonville, FL.
 He has served in this position since June of 2014.
 Before that, Josh had been a mentor and pastor to students since 2006.
 Josh is passionate about seeing life change in families and teaching them the truths of the Word of God.
-Josh is a blogger, speaker, family pastor, and a Duke Blue Devils fan!
-Josh and his wife Abby were married in February of 2008, and those years have been the happiest years of his life.
-Josh and Abby have two kids.
+Josh and his wife Abby were married in February of 2008, and they have two kids.
 Lynlee and Cameron.
-Josh and his family live in the Jacksonville, FL area.
 You can connect further with Josh on this blog or send him a direct email at email@example.com.
 View all posts by Josh Evans